 While masks are commonly used in drama for theatrical uses, their role in the classroom for academic and social purposes is much less common.

-However, research has shown that using masks in an educational setting can not only help children break down communication barriers but also gives them the freedom to try ideas without judgement.
+However, as some studies have shown, using masks in an educational setting can not only help children break down communication barriers but also gives them the freedom to try ideas without judgement.